 March 2012.
-Starting September 2018, Mr. Hébert served as Chief Executive Officer of Vision One Partners, LLC a FINRA registered broker dealer.
-Starting March 2022, Mr. Hebert served as the COO & CCO of Vision One Management Partners, LP, a constructive activist hedge fund based in Miami, Florida.
+Since September 2018, Mr. Hébert has served as Chief Executive Officer of Vision One Partners, LLC a FINRA registered broker dealer.
+In November 2024, Mr. Hébert was named Managing Partner of Athir Capital, a multi-strategy hedge fund launching in the first quarter of 2025.
+From March 2022 through October 2024, Mr. Hébert served as the COO & CCO of Vision One Management Partners, LP, a constructive activist hedge fund based in Miami, Florida.
 From May 2017 through May 2020, Mr. Hébert was the Co-Founder and Chief Operating Officer of Bernstein Equity Partners LLC, a boutique investment banking firm and family office.
 From October 2013 until April 2017, Mr. Hébert was a Managing Director at Sandler & O'Neill, an investment banking firm.
 He served as a Partner and Managing Director at North Sea Partners LLC, an investment banking firm, from 2011 until September 2013.
 Prior to that he served as a Managing Director at Tri-Artisan Partners, LLC from 2005 through the summer of 2011.
 Before Tri-Artisan, Mr. Hébert spent approximately seven years as the Head of Merger & Acquisitions at Rabo Bank International.
 From September 1991 through March 1999, he was a Managing Director in the Corporate Finance Department of BT Alex Brown.
 Prior to joining BT Alex Brown, Mr. Hébert formed Dakota Capital in February 1991 to acquire a Canadian wine distributor; and from 1985 to 1991, he worked as a Director in the Corporate Finance Department of Salomon Brothers.
 Mr. Hébert began his career in the Corporate Finance Department at Morgan Stanley in New York in 1982.
 Mr. Hébert holds a Bachelor of Arts from Acadia University and received his M.B.A. from Richard Ivey School of Business.